The Word Hoosier

 ears.
 This was so common an occurrence that a settler coming into a

 tavern the morning after a fight and seeing an ear on the floor would

 touch it with his toe and casually ask, "Whose ear?"

 Many have inquired into the origin of Hoosier.
 But by all odds the most

 serious student of the matter was Jacob Piatt Dunn, Jr., Indiana historian

-and longtime secretary of the IHS.
+and longtime secretary of the Indiana Historical Society.
 Dunn noted that "hoosier" was

 frequently used in many parts of the South in the 19th century for

 woodsmen or rough hill people.
 He traced the word back to "hoozer," in the

 Cumberland dialect of England.
 This derives from the Anglo-Saxon word